Finland’s relations and development cooperation in Somalia

 Somali midwives in red robes.

-The relations between Finland and Somalia are diversifying and the ties between the countries are strengthened by the more than 20,000 Finnish citizens, which constitute the Somali diaspora residing in Finland.
+Somalia has been one of Finland’s partner countries for development cooperation since the 1980s.
+Finland has supported for example education, healthcare, gender equality and good governance.
+The ties between Finland and Somalia are strengthened by the more than 20,000 Finnish citizens, which constitute the Somali diaspora residing in Finland.
 The diaspora community is actively developing trade relations between the countries and takes part in development cooperation projects.

-The objectives of Finland’s comprehensive activities in Somalia are described in the Country Strategy and the Country Programme.
+The objectives of Finland’s activities in Somalia are described in the Country Strategy and the Country Programme.
 The latter focuses on development cooperation.
 The main goals of the Country Strategy for 2021–2024 are to diversify the bilateral relations between Finland and Somalia, to contribute to peacebuilding and statebuilding, to support gender equality and the realisation of women’s rights, and to advance inclusive development in healthcare and education.

 Finland’s Country Strategy for Somalia 2021–2024 (PDF, 305 KB)